snwh/paper-gtk-theme/README.md

 ###Using the Source

-There are scripts to simplify the rendering process;to run them (and edit icons) you will need:
+There are scripts to simplify the rendering process;to run them (and edit theme assets) you will need:

  * inkscape
  * python3